gitter-badger/Coinolith/README.md

     Error and exception handling without blowing up the runtime.

-    Built for the advanced Intuition.io trade platform
+    Built for the advanced Intuition.io trade platform made for hackers

 **Planned Exchange Support:**